-This checklist is a quick guide to support Beauty Salons reopening during Covid- 19.
+This checklist is a quick guide to support Beauty Salons reopening during Covid-19.
 There may be other controls necessary for you to implement in your business so it is important that you prepare a COVID-19 risk assessment to help you decide which actions you need to take just as you would for other health and safety matters.
 You should involve your staff in the risk assessment and ensure it is specific to your premises.

-Physical Distancing/ Movement of your Customers Maintain a 2m (or 1m with risk mitigation where 2m is not viable, is acceptable) distance from customer to customer, between customer and staff and between staff to other staff.
+Physical Distancing/Movement of your Customers Maintain a 2m (or 1m with risk mitigation where 2m is not viable, is acceptable) distance from customer to customer, between customer and staff and between staff to other staff.
 You should consider and set out the mitigations you will introduce in your risk assessments.
-Any waiting areas should be closed or arranged so that it is possible to keep a minimum of 2m distance if space is available.
+Social distancing should be maintained in waiting areas.
+When waiting areas can no longer maintain social distancing, consider moving to a 'one-in-one-out' policy.
 Also consider social distancing in corridors and staircases.
 Discard magazines, toys and other non-essential items in the waiting areas.
 Stagger or extend opening and appointment times so that waiting areas have minimal congestion and to enable adequate distancing between workstations.
-This allows time to properly clean and disinfect between customer visits.
-Encourage customers to attend their appointments alone.
-Implement an appointment system, as this allows you to control the number of customers in your premises at one time.
-If a customer/ employee/ anyone in the household are displaying symptoms of Covid 19 they should not be on the premises.
-See section on Other methods of reducing transmission for symptoms.
-If you continue to take walk-ins, be mindful of how many customers are in your waiting area.
-This will depend on the size of the beauty salon.
-It may be necessary to ask customers to wait outside the premises.
+This allows time to properly clean and disinfect between customer Encourage customers to attend their appointments alone.
+Close contact businesses must operate on an appointment only basis.
+No walk- ins are currently permitted.
 Where the social distancing guidelines cannot be followed in full, in relation to a particular treatment, businesses should consider whether that treatment needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between their staff.
 Keep the activity time involved as short as possible.
-Use screens or barriers to separate clients from one another e.g at nail stations.
-If the practitioner is wearing a visor, screens will not provide additional protection between the practitioner and the individual.
-Everyone working in close proximity for an extended period of time must wear a visor.
-A screen will not be required between the practitioner and client when the practitioner is wearing a visor.
+Use screens or barriers to separate clients from one another e.g. - at nail stations.
+If the practitioner is wearing a visor and a Type II face mask, screens will not provide additional protection between the practitioner and the individual.
+Everyone working in close proximity for an extended period of time must wear a visor and a Type II face mask.
+A screen will not be required between the practitioner and client when the practitioner is wearing a visor a Type II face mask.
 Use back-to-back or side-to-side working (rather than face-to-face) whenever possible.
 Use a consistent pairing system, defined as fixing which workers work together, if workers have to be in close proximity.
 If people must work face-to-face for a sustained period of time with more than a small group of fixed partners, you need to assess whether the activity can safely go ahead.
-Services which require workers to be within the 'highest zone of risk' of clients (defined as the area in front of the face where splashes and droplets from the nose and mouth, that may not be visible, can be present and pose a hazard from the client to the practitioner and vice versa), for the entire duration or the majority of the time the service is being provided, should not be resumed unless they can be adapted in line with guidance to make them safe (for example, by moving out of the highest risk zone and wearing a visor).
-Please use the following link for further guidance on keeping safe during COVID 19 in close contact services: https://assets.publishing.service.gov.uk/media/5ef2889986650c12970e9b57/Keeping-workers-and-clients-safeduring-covid-19-close-contact-services-230620.pdf
+Services which require workers to be within the 'highest zone of risk' of clients (defined as the area in front of the face where splashes and droplets from the nose and mouth, that may not be visible, can be present and pose a hazard from the client to the practitioner and vice versa), for the entire duration or the majority of the time the service is being provided, should not be resumed unless mitigating actions can be introduced in line with the guidance (for example, by moving out of the highest risk zone and wearing a clear visor or goggles and a Type II Face Mask).
+Please use the following link for further guidance on keeping safe during COVID 19 in close contact services: www.economy-ni.gov.uk/sites/default/files/publications/economy/keeping-workers-clients-safe-during-covid-19-close-contact-services.pdf